Sampreett/Portfolio/README.md

  *Note:<br>*
   &nbsp; None of the datasets used for these projects are from real business entities hence project names are generic.<br>
-  &nbsp; Click on Blue headings to reach the specific project repository having project files and images.
+  &nbsp; Click on Blue headings to view project images and repository.

 ### [1.
 Supply Chain Report](https://sampreett.github.io/Supply-Chain-Report/)